Ever wondered what happens behind the scenes when a video is recorded? How does it reach potential audiences?

 How is Video Streaming Different from Downloading?

-A good example would be the difference between watching a video on Google Drive and YouTube.
-When you want to watch a video on Google Drive, you would have to download the entire video.
+A good example would be the difference between watching a video on a video sharing platform (like YouTube) and a video shared through WeTransfer.
+On WeTransfer, you would have to download the entire video.
 As opposed to YouTube, where it is streamed and you can readily view it.

 What are the Different Types of Video Streaming?

 Real-Time Encoding: Real-time encoding refers to video that is recorded from a capturing device (camera) and streamed to a user in real-time.
 In simple terms, this refers to live streaming or video conferencing (online meeting) solutions.
 Examples of this include YouTube Live and Zoom.

 Pre-Encoded: Pre-encoded video streaming is when a user is streamed and stored videos when demanded.
 In simple terms, this refers to on-demand video streaming, much like YouTube.